“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 - ABD Baritone

-TE Thinbody Electric: Tenor and Baritone size, thin body with active amplification.
-Body wood is Acacia, and top woods are either Acacia, Cedar, or Spruce (on an all Black model).
+- TE Thinbody Electric: Tenor and Baritone size, thin body with a passive saddle pickup.
+Active amplification optional.
+Acacia body, and top woods are either Acacia, Cedar, or Spruce.
 Patterned after our Ko’olau CE Thinbody Electric series.
 All Thinbody models include a custom hardshell case.

 TE Thinbody Tenor, satin finish